ericxl/BubbleAsteroids/README.md

 # BubbleAsteroids
-An Asteroids game for Mac written in C and OpenGL that takes advantage of Retina Display.
-Started as a project at Columbia University Game course.
-Works on Windows and other platforms too.
+An Asteroids game for Mac written in C and OpenGL that takes advantage of the Retina Display.
+This is first started as a project at Columbia University game course for high school student summer camp.
+It can also be compiled for Windows and other platforms.